mbergin123/mbergin123/rdp-c2-simulation/README.md

 ### 🔑 Brute-forcing RDP with Hydra
 ![Hydra Command](https://github.com/mbergin123/mbergin123/raw/main/images/image1.png)

-Hydra was used to target RDP on the vulnerable server.
+With Kali_Linux, Hydra was used to target RDP on the vulnerable server.
 Upon successful login, credentials were obtained.

 ---